 research suggests that you probably do, as this study shows that nearly 70% of the adults in the United States eat below the recommended RDA of magnesium, 19% eating less than half of the recommended daily value.

-…But back to the actual subject, here’s some studies:
+Back to the actual subject, here are some studies:

 What is the best form of magnesium to supplement with?

-Answer: Magnesium glycinate is the best form of oral magnesium in terms of absorption, whereas oxide is the worst (and most used).
+Answer: Magnesium glycinate (affiliate link) is the best form of oral magnesium in terms of absorption, whereas oxide is the worst (and most used).

 What are the best dietary sources for magnesium?